 Easy Vegan Bean Burritos

 Burritos, literally meaning “little donkeys,” are a staple of basic Southwestern cuisine.
 These easy burritos, filled with beans and vegan cheese, are delicious and filling.
+This makes 8 burritos.
+A serving is two burritos per person; or 1 for a lighter meal or if serving with more accompaniments.
 Photos by Hannah Kaminsky.

 - 1 tablespoons olive oil